Tag: Susan Meiselas

 • Susan Meiselas: On the Frontline – The Eye of Photography

-In On the Frontline, her new book published by Aperture, influential photographer Susan Meiselas provides an insightful personal commentary on the trajectory of her career—on her ideas and processes, and her decisions as a photographer.
-Applying a sociological training to the practice of witness journalism, she compares her process to that of an archaeologist, piecing together shards of evidence to build a three-dimensional cultural understanding of her subjects.
+Link: In On the Frontline, her new book published by Aperture, influential photographer Susan Meiselas provides an insightful personal commentary on the trajectory of her career—on her ideas and processes, and her decisions as a photographer.
+Applying a sociological training to the practice of witness journalism, she compares her process to that of an archaeologist,…

 • Susan Meiselas, Nicaragua 1978/1979 – The Eye of Photography